|

 demand higher prices than comparable pieces in the

-find.
-The color stem collections were limited to
+find and highly sought after.The color collections were limited to

-mostly traditional stemware pieces, iced tea, water,
+mostly traditional stemware pieces, for example iced tea, water,

-wine clarets, and champagne, with the magnum champagne
+wine clarets and champagne.
+The magnum champagne

-demanding the highest price in the reseller market.
+stem demands the highest price in the reseller market.

 Other sample colors were tried in Navarre but never made